elboman/marcobotto.com/src/_posts/2016-06-12-the-hitchhikers-guide-to-the-modern-front-end-development-workflow/index.md

 Code linters are tools that programatically read your code and **spot possible errors** (bugs) as well as check for **code style consistency**.

-The term _lint_ comes for a Linux software that reads your `C` code and statically find bugs before compiling.
-Since than every software that does a similar job has been label as a _linter_.
+The term _lint_ comes for a Linux software that reads your `C` code and statically finds bugs before compiling.
+Since then, every software that does a similar job has been labelled as a _linter_.

 Too often bugs are related to simple typos, like forgetting a semicolon or a colon, writing conditional statements that can't be reached or stuff like that.
 In addition, when you work in team, having a way to enforce style consistency is vital for the longevity of the project.